 The fundamental principle of the PDPA is accountability.
 Accountability is the undertaking and exhibition of responsibility for the personal data in the organisation’s possession.
 Sections 11 and 12 of the PDPA provides for the accountability of organisations to comply with the PDPA.
 An accountable organisation is answerable to the relevant regulatory authorities and individuals who entrust the organisation with their personal data.

 In the event of any data breaches, the PDPC will be involved to resolve the issues in question.
 The next level in the hierarchy, where a party is aggrieved by the decision or direction of the PDPC, is to make an appeal to the Chairman of the Data Protection Appeal Panel under Section 34(1) of the PDPA.
-Should the party still be unsatisfied with the decision, he or she may appeal to the High Court and Court of Appeal on points of law.
+Should the party still be unsatisfied with the decision, they may appeal to the High Court and the Court of Appeal on points of law.

 The PDPC has various powers to enforce the provisions contained in the PDPA.
-These powers may be summarised according to the powers relating to: (i) alternative dispute resolution; (ii) reviews; and (iii) investigations, which will be discussed in more detail below.
-Whenever a complaint of a data protection breach is presented to the PDPC, the two objectives of the PDPC, in order to resolve the issue, are to: (i) facilitate the resolution of an individual’s complaint relating to an organisation’s alleged infringement of the relevant data protection provision(s); and (ii) to ensure that organisations comply with their obligations under the PDPA and, in the event of a non-compliance, to take the appropriate corrective measure(s) and other necessary action to ensure compliance.
+These powers may be summarised according to the powers relating to alternative dispute resolution, reviews and investigations (which will be discussed in more detail below).
+Whenever a complaint of a data protection breach is presented to the PDPC, the objectives of the PDPC, in order to resolve the issue, are:

 Where a complaint is received, the PDPC may: